ShauravAdhikari/ShauravAdhikari/README.md

 -
 - 📚 About Me
 - first year BCS student at @ Algoma University, and a aspiring software developer.
-- currently, i'm learning rust and java its been enjoyable so far.
+- currently, i'm learning rust and java, it has been enjoyable so far.
-- 📫 How to reach me https://www.linkedin.com/in/shaurav-adhikari-aba6a4288/
+- You can reach me by https://www.linkedin.com/in/shaurav-adhikari-aba6a4288/ or https://x.com/ShauravAd .

 <!---